sasaka969/Tip-Calculator/README.md

 - dispay the result with 2 decimal places (u can change it by changing the ${amount:.2f} from 2 to 3 4 etc) .
 ## How to run
-- open the folder where u install
+- open the folder where u install file
 - on the top u will the path of the file type cmd there
 - then command prompt will open then type this
 - example